-Empowering Girls and Gender-Diverse Youth to Step Into Womanhood/Adulthood
+Empowering Girls and Gender-Diverse Youth to Step Into Young Womanhood/Adulthood

-Fire and Flower’s process is the cumulative result of founder Elisa Lee’s graduate research on modern and historic rites of passage theory – combined with her years of experience as a wilderness guide.
-Fire and Flower offers a variety of program experiences, all of which are unified by the three pillars: Mentorship, Community and Nature Connection.
+Fire & Flower’s process is the cumulative result of founder Elisa Lee’s graduate research on modern and historic rites of passage theory – combined with her years of experience as a wilderness guide.
+Fire & Flower offers a variety of program experiences, all of which are unified by the three pillars: Mentorship, Community and Nature Connection.

-Girls and gender-diverse youth participating in our weekly, Spring Break, and summer programs experience what it looks and feels like to be part of a community of sisterhood.
+Girls and gender-diverse youth participating in our week-long camps experience what it looks and feels like to be part of an empowering and accepting community.
 They will start navigating hard-to-talk-about topics like body image, media literacy, menstruation and sexuality in a fun, honest and safe environment.

-In addition, Fire and Flower creates custom programs for schools and organization, and can travel to communities to deliver our stellar empowerment camps.
+In addition, Fire & Flower creates custom programs for schools and organizations, and can travel to communities to deliver our stellar empowerment camps.

-Reading more about our guiding principles – the three pillars – below
+Read more about our guiding principles – the three pillars – below:

 1. Mentorship

-- Mentorship allows girls to feel really seen and to know they really matter.
-Spending 1-on-1 time with a mentor, they are supported in their personal curiosities and challenges while having a safe window into the adult world.
+- Mentorship allows youth to feel really seen and to know they really matter.
+Spending time with a mentor, they are supported in their personal curiosities and challenges while having a safe window into the adult world.

-- As mentors, knowing the girls and gender-diverse youth well allows us to continually tailor activities to what they need and create experiences where their unique strengths are discovered and validated.
-Mentors act as a bridge for girls and gender-diverse youth to enter adulthood and the larger world on solid ground, clear of their worth and incredible potential.
+- Mentors continually tailor activities to individual needs and create experiences where youth's strengths are discovered and validated.
+Mentors act as a bridge for girls and gender-diverse youth to enter young adulthood and the larger world on solid ground, clear of their worth and incredible potential.

 2. Community